scikit-hep/awkward/docs-sphinx/user-guide/how-to-convert-pandas.md

 Conversion through Apache Arrow
 -------------------------------

 Since [Apache Arrow](https://arrow.apache.org/) can be converted to and from Awkward Arrays and Pandas, Arrow can connect Awkward and Pandas in both directions.
-This is an alternative to [ak.to_pandas](https://awkward-array.readthedocs.io/en/latest/_auto/ak.to_pandas.html) (described above) with different behavior.
+This is an alternative to {func}`ak.to_pandas` (described above) with different behavior.

 As described in the tutorial on Arrow, the {func}`ak.to_arrow` function returns a {class}`pyarrow.lib.Arrow` object.
 Arrow's conversion to Pandas requires a {class}`pyarrow.lib.Table`.